X-ray and Observational Astronomy Group

 The X-ray and Observational Astronomy Group (XROA) is one of the world's leaders in high energy and observational astrophysics.
 Founded by space science pioneer Professor Ken Pounds, the Group has a broad multi-wavelength research programme which aims to answer many of the most interesting questions in modern astrophysics.
 These include exploring the variety of extra-solar planets, understanding the birth and death of stars, explaining the origin of gamma-ray bursts, determining the properties of galaxies and active galaxies and using extragalactic surveys to investigate the structure of the Universe.

-Our observational programme in X-ray astronomy uses the world's two most powerful X-ray facilities, XMM-Newton and Chandra.
+Our observational programme in X-ray astronomy uses the world's two most powerful X-ray facilities, XMM-Newton and Chandra and the new ASTROSAT mission.
 The Group is also home to major project teams such as the XMM Survey Science Centre and the highly successful UK Swift Science Data Centre.
 Swift makes prompt multi-wavelength observations of gamma-ray bursts and their associated afterglows, and the UK team helps to analyse these data and disseminate the information quickly to astronomers around the world.

 We support our high energy astrophysics programme with complementary observations in the ultraviolet, optical and infra-red, wavelength regions which are also crucial for our white dwarf, brown dwarf and extra-solar planet studies.
-The Group is heavily involved in the world's largest and deepest infra-red sky survey UKIDSS, and hosts the data archive of the SuperWASP survey, which is searching for extra-solar planets by the transit method.
+The group is heavily involved in the search for extra-solar planets using the new NGTS facility.

 For further details of our research, please go to the General Information page.